Top Careers for Non-Engineering, Non-Medical and Non-Technical Graduates

 - Functional role that led to them becoming CEO was finance, followed by general management

-So, if I am a student who is not interested in an engineering or medicine career, what may be other option.
+So, if I am a student who is not interested in an engineering or medicine career, what may be another option.

-Sales/Business Development: This is one of the most important function in a company, if not the most important.
+Sales/Business Development: This is one of the most important functions in a company, if not the most important.
 Every company needs sales and business development executive to sell, sign partnerships and grow revenues.
 This career option does not require you to have a specific degree.
 This is a great career for anyone who enjoys relationship management, can take rejections and be persistent.
-You definitely need to be extrovert, good listener and hard working, plus a risk taker.
-There is usually a good growth trajectory for successful sales individuals and can make good income doing sales.
-Many companies may have sales incentives which gives an opportunity for successful sales team members to do extraordinary well.
-So, who should look at sales and business development role?
+You definitely need to be extrovert, a good listener and hardworking, plus a risk-taker.
+There is usually a good growth trajectory for successful sales individuals and can make a good income doing sales.
+Many companies may have sales incentives which give an opportunity for successful sales team members to do extraordinary well.
+So, who should look at the sales and business development role?

 - Extroverts who enjoy meeting others, developing relationships and managing them